 If you are in the call center industry, you are well aware of the customers’ expectations to communicate with you via multiple channels: voice, chat, video, email and social media, among others.
-The switch to SIP trunking can help you integrate multi-media technologies and ensure that you are able to fulfill you customers’ expectations.
+The switch to SIP trunking benefit you by helping you integrate multi-media technologies and ensuring that you are able to fulfill you customers’ expectations.

 Contact centers have seen productivity gains of 20% or more when using unified communications and multi-channel integration.
 SIP Trunks assist in productivity gains by allowing for true end-to-end IP connection and increased voice quality.

 Not only does SIP trunking contribute to higher voice quality, but it also allows call centers to scale up quickly and easily without incurring high costs.
 Contact centers can maximize the value of their network connections as they can easily plan for spikes in call volumes and traffic.